gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 4. At the end of the join process, the joining node has received from the Group Manager the parameters and keying material to securely communicate with the other members of the OSCORE group.

 5. The joining node and the Group Manager maintain the secure channel, to support possible future communications.

+## Overview of the Group Rekeying Process {#ssec-overview-group-rekeying-process}

+TBD

 # Joining Node to Authorization Server {#sec-joining-node-to-AS}